krishangupta33/JPX-Tokyo-Stock-Exchange-Prediction/README.md

 This dataset contains historic data for a variety of Japanese stocks and options.
 Your challenge is to predict the future returns of the stocks.

-As historic stock prices are not confidential, this will be a forecasting competition using the time series API.
-The data for the public leaderboard period is included as part of the competition dataset.
-Expect to see many people submitting perfect submissions for fun.
-Accordingly, the active phase public leaderboard for this competition is intended as a convenience for anyone who wants to test their code.
-The forecasting phase leaderboard will be determined using real market data gathered after the submission period closes.

 ## Files